£

 Vaccinations and CLL

 Fortunately only a few vaccines used in the UK are live ones.
-The most commonly used are MMR (measles, mumps and rubella) and the shingles vaccine Zostavax®.
-(The shingles vaccine Shingrix isn’t live, so it’s suitable for people with CLL.)
+The most commonly used live vaccine is the MMR (measles, mumps and rubella) vaccine.
+The yellow fever vaccine, occasionally needed for travel to certain areas, is also live, so this should be avoided.

 Vaccinations may not work as well as for someone with a healthy immune system but should offer some protection.
 Your healthcare team will be able to give you more information.